 In 1993, then Detective Matt Peterson of the Long Beach Township Police Department, under the direction of Chief James Hartmann attended the D.A.R.E.
 Officer Training Course, an extensive eighty-hour training course that ranges from educational philosophies to drug recognition.
 After Sergeant Peterson initiated the program, Patrolman Kevin Lyons was sent to the training in order to assist Sergeant Peterson.
-Today, Community Police Officer Megan Keller (Officer Megan) and Patrol Officer Sean Ferguson (Officer Sean) administer the program in the Long Beach Island Grade School and the E.J.
+Today, Community Police Officer Megan Keller (Officer Megan) teaches the program in the Long Beach Island Grade School and the E.J.
 School.

 To help fund the D.A.R.E. program in the schools, Long Beach Township Police Department teamed up with Textile Recovery Services, Inc., a textile (clothing, shoes, etc.) recycling bin company.
 See below flyer for more information.